variantstudios/wisdomwaysacupuncture.com/_conditions/stress-anxiety-depression.md

 I often treat people with even severe anxiety or panic attacks, and with a series of treatments, they cease to be an issue.
 Many people, should they choose (always and only after notifying their MD first and working with them), are able to completely get off their anxiety or depression medications, once the acupuncture has had enough of a chance to balance their system.

 Sometimes patients with anxiety get anxious just about the thought of getting stuck with a bunch of needles!
-It doesn’t sound relaxing at all, but ironically, relaxation is&nbsp; exactly what people report.
+It doesn’t sound relaxing at all, but ironically, relaxation is  exactly what people report.

 ## Chinese Herbs for Anxiety, Depression, Stress…